Cookies 'N' Beans

 Cookies 'N' Beans are a Swedish country music group consisting of Frida Öhrn, Linda Ström and Charlotte Centervall.
-The girls started the group in 2003 and in 2007 the group released their first coveralbum Tales from a Trailor Trash Soul.
+The girls started the group in 2003 and in 2007 the group released their first cover album Tales from a Trailor Trash Soul.
 They participated in Melodifestivalen 2009, the Swedish national selection for the Eurovision Song Contest 2009 in Russia, with the song "What If", and again in Melodifestivalen 2013 for the Eurovision Song Contest 2013 in Malmö, with their song "Burning Flags".
 The group's fourth album, The First Steps, was released on 13 March 2013.
 The group has also appeared on several Swedish television shows such as Allsång på Skansen and Lotta på Liseberg singing their songs after appearing in Melodifestivalen the first time in 2009.

 Early career

 They started the group in 2003 and in 2007 the group released their first cover album Tales from a Trailor Trash Soul which consisted of the group's favourite country music songs.
 In 2008 Cookies 'N' Beans won the Swedish country music championship in the genre "Alternative country".
 Later in 2008 they appeared on the tribute album of Leonard Cohen, Cohen – the Scandinavian Report with the song "First We Take Manhattan".